Michael loves nothing better than a good conspiracy served with a side of paranormal investigation.

 Wow, what a tangled web we weave.
 The very thought that the CIA could have been involved in such experiments chills me to the bone.
 The fact that we know they were makes this all the more feasible.
-MK Ultra was officially shut down in 73.
-There are rumours however that the shut-down was just another layer of smoke and mirrors, and that MK Ultra is still going strong today, operating globally.
+MK Ultra was officially shut down in 1973.
+There are rumours, however, that the shut-down was just another layer of smoke and mirrors, and that MK Ultra is still going strong today, operating globally.

 So, the CIA had the means, the technology, the minds, and the motives, not to mention a proven track record in the field of expertise.
 They also had the means to effectively make the whole thing "go away" when the experiment was over.

 But if I put my balanced thinking head on, I just cannot fathom two things.
 One, what they had hoped to achieve, and two, what data it was that they were collecting from the machines in that two month period.
 Was it video footage, sound files, pulse rates?
 The technology for sensors at the time might not have been sufficient to get much more than that, and that leads back to question one.